Skip to main content

 • Automatic branch deletion.

-Note: Should there be a change in the Gearset user (e.g. Someone removes their individual Git credentials or their whole user is removed etc), then Gearset may need to automatically revert to using the "Integration Git credentials" instead.
+Note: Should a change occur with a Gearset user (e.g., someone removes their individual Git credentials, or their entire user is removed), then Gearset may need to automatically revert to using the "Integration Git credentials" instead.

 This will depend on the availability of the individual Git credentials.

-Think of an action that isn't documented here?
-Please be sure to let our in-app support know!
+If you can think of an action that isn't documented here, please let our in-app support know!

 Did this answer your question?